 All commercially sexually exploited children are defined as juvenile sex trafficking victims.
 New Jersey's sex trafficking of a minor and CSEC offenses do not prohibit a defense to prosecution based on the willingness of the minor to engage in the commercial sex act.
-Prostitution laws apply to minors under 18, meaning juvenile sex trafficking victims face criminalization for commercial sex acts committed as a result of their victimization.
-In a delinquency proceeding, however, the court must take into consideration whether the minor was a victim of human trafficking.
-Juvenile sex trafficking victims face several possible responses, ranging from services to diversion, but services are not required to be specialized to the needs of these children.
+Prostitution laws apply to minors under 18; while state law creates alternative juvenile justice response mechanisms to prevent juvenile sex trafficking victims from being adjudicated delinquent for prostitution offenses, such mechanisms do not insulate child victims from experiencing a punitive response.
+Juvenile sex trafficking victims may access services, but these services are not required to be specialized to the needs of commercially sexually exploited youth.
 For purposes of child welfare intervention, child sex trafficking is not included within the definition of abuse, and the definition of caretaker is likely too narrow to allow child protective services to intervene in non-familial trafficking cases.
 Victims of sex trafficking are expressly eligible for crime victims' compensation; however, several ineligibility criteria may limit victims' access to compensation, such limitations include requirements to cooperate with law enforcement, to report the crime to law enforcement within three months of reasonable discovery, and to file a claim within two years unless good cause is shown.
-The "rape shield" statute, which reduces the trauma of cross-examination for testifying victims, is available to victims of sex trafficking and "endangering the welfare of children" through the production of ICSE; further, these victims may be permitted to testify via closed circuit television.
-New Jersey law does not provide a mechanism for minors to vacate delinquency adjudications related to trafficking victimization, and juvenile records may only be expunged after a waiting period.
-Restitution is mandatory for trafficking convictions, and may be ordered in any CSEC felony.
+The "rape shield" statute, which reduces the trauma of cross-examination for testifying victims, is available to victims of sex trafficking and "endangering the welfare of children" through the production of CSAM; further, these victims may be permitted to testify via closed circuit television.
+New Jersey law does not provide a mechanism for minors to vacate delinguency adjudications related to trafficking victimization, and juvenile records may only be expunged after a waiting period.
+Restitution is mandatory for trafficking convictions and may be ordered in any CSEC felony.
 A CSEC victim may bring a civil action for sexual abuse, and sex trafficking victims have specific civil remedies against their exploiter.
-Criminal actions for sex trafficking and most CSEC crimes must be brought within 5 years; however, the statute of limitations for "endangering welfare of children," which includes ICSE offenses, is extended until the victim turns 23.
-A civil action related to sexual abuse must be brought within 2 years after reasonable discovery.
+Criminal actions for sex trafficking and most CSEC crimes must be brought within 5 years; however, the statute of limitations for "endangering welfare of children," which includes CSAM offenses, is extended until the victim turns 23.
+Civil actions related to childhood sexual abuse must commence within 37 years of the minor turning 18 or within 7 years after reasonable discovery of the injury, whichever occurs later .